JunaidKhan444/JunaidKhan444/README.md

 ## Current Works
  * Started learning Docker and PostgreSQL !!
- * I'm currently working as Junior Software Engineer building **Apps with Nestjs and React** and working up on polishing my skills 🌱 in **Competitive Programming**.
+ * I'm currently working as Junior Software Engineer building **Apps with Nestjs, Expressjs and React** and working up on polishing my skills 🌱 in **Competitive Programming**.
  * Getting Started with React-Native !!

 ## GitHub Stats